DataSystemsGroupUT/dataeng/README.en.md

 ## Exercise 3: Kubernetes

+We want to deploy wordsmith on Kubernetes, and connect to the web interface from the outside.

+We will need to use images hosted on a reistry.
+For our convenient, the images are available on:

+- jpetazzo/wordsmith-db:latest
+- jpetazzo/wordsmith-words:latest
+- jpetazzo/wordsmith-web:latest

 Useful reminders for this exercise:

 - service `web` is listening on port 80, and we want it to be reachable